There was no donkey in this mountain until a boat shipped one from afar across the waterway to the region.

 Yet the donkey threatened the host by waving its sky-pointing sharp ears.

-“What’s this high-tech shit?!” the alarmed tiger jumped away.
+“What’s this high-tech shit?!” the alarmed tiger leaped away.

 After another while, the tiger tried to approach the guest again.
 “I say, you’re welcome to invest yourself here but you must observe the local rules.”

-The donkey bore its teeth that shone like gold in the sun at the tiger.
+The donkey bore its teeth that shone like gold in the sun.

 Seeing the tiger did not run away, the donkey became frustrated and lifted a leg to kick the host.